sourcegraph/handbook/content/engineering/search/iteration_log.md

     - Spillover from last iteration: SMTP is tracked in pings [#14115](https://github.com/sourcegraph/sourcegraph/issues/14115).
 - **Work log:**
     - 2020-11-09: PRs for search tour usage pings were merged.
 Updated PR for weekly retention pings after review feedback from Cloud team, still awaiting review from BizOps.
 RFC for SMTP pings still awaiting review from Pooja and Dan, pinged them to see whether this is still a priority.
+    - 2020-11-13: PR for weekly retention is ready to be merged as of Friday Singapore time. @ebrodymoore will merge once the BigQuery schema is updated.

 ### Documentation clean up and content